-AltPDB is a powerful tool for education in which an expert explains the details of molecular structures to students.
+AltPDB is a powerful tool for research and education in which an expert explains the details of molecular structures to collaborators or students.
 We have used it in presentations with up to 15 participants, explaining human T-cell receptor interactions with antigen-presenting cells.
-The ability to pass a human-sized molecular structures around, point at key features like an Ebola virus antigen, and explore inside molecules is by far the most effective method we have seen to make biology research accessible to a lay audience.
-Another important use is to allow researchers to collaborate to understand new structures.
+The ability to talk and listen, to pass a human-sized molecular structures around, to point at key features like an Ebola virus antigen, and explore inside molecules is by far the most effective method we have seen to share biology research with both scientists and a lay audience.